jjcarrier/vicon/README.md

 > may be performed at conclusion of this mode regardless of whether the user
 > exits with `q` keystroke or `ctrl+c`.

+### TUI Overview

+The Text-Based User Interface (TUI) consists of three primary columns of information.

+#### Setpoint Column

+This column is responsible for setting the desired voltage and current levels on the output.

+#### Limit Column

+This column is responsible for setting the desired limits for voltage (OVP), current (OCP), power (OPP), and temperature (OTP).
+OVP and OCP are applied at a per-preset level and are not automatically applied (i.e. the user must issue `Alt + 0-9` to store/apply the value).
+When these values are modified, the data entry will blink to indicate that the modified value has not been applied to the device.
+For OPP and OTP, these are applied at the system-level and are applied immediately.
+If for whatever reason these are not applied, the value will also blink.

+#### Actual Column

+This column reports the actual values sensed/reported by the device.

 ### Themes

 Currently themes are provided via predefined configurations.
 A future update may